Should I repair the windows in my house or business (or other structure) in a historic district? When may I replace them?

 Windows in non-contributing structures may be replaced with an HDC staff approval ($35) and approved building permit.
 The windows must fit in existing openings and the type of window and style must be compatible with the structure.

-For new windows in new or enlarged openings, please contact HDC staff to determine whether a staff approval or commission application will be required.
+For new windows in new or enlarged openings on a non-contributing structure, please contact HDC staff to determine whether a staff approval or commission approval will be required.